Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Method

 \textbf{Alpha blending.} Taking $\textbf{I}$ as the background image and $\textbf{I}_{r}$ as the foreground image, the alpha blended image $\textbf{I}_{h}$ can be obtained with:

-\textbf{Pyramid blending.} With the gaussian pyramid mask $G_{R}$ \cite{mertens2009exposure}, $L_{a}$ the laplacian pyramid of the foreground $\textbf{I}_{r}$, and $L_{b}$ laplacian pyramid of background $\textbf{I}$, the laplacian blended pixel $b(i,j)$ can be obtained with:
+\textbf{Pyramid blending.} With the gaussian pyramid mask $G_{R}$ \cite{mertens2009exposure}, $L_{a}$ the laplacian pyramid of the foreground $\textbf{I}_{r}$, and $L_{b}$ the laplacian pyramid of background $\textbf{I}$, the laplacian blended pixel $b(i,j)$ can be obtained with:

 \textbf{GAN blending.} As a third blending option, we employed GP-GAN \cite{wu2019gp}.
 The generator of GP-GAN converts a naive copy-paste blended image to a realistic well-blended image.
 Besides conditional GAN loss, GP-GAN employs an auxiliary $l_{2}$ loss to sharpen the image.
+The overall combined loss function is given by: